DaniRuizPerez/Pygame2D/README.md

 This was a project for the videogames course in my senior year of my undergrad in computer science at UDC (Spain).
 The 43 pages report (Spanish) can be viewed [here](https://github.com/DaniRuizPerez/Pygame/blob/master/Report.pdf) for further explanations.

-A video showing the game can be viewed[here](https://github.com/DaniRuizPerez/Pygame/blob/master/VideoDemo.mp4) for further explanations.
+A video showing the game can be viewed [here](https://github.com/DaniRuizPerez/Pygame/blob/master/VideoDemo.mp4) for further explanations.

 We developed the history and background for the game and implemented different maps, each with their own enemies and bosses.
 We designed the sprites of all the characters and implemented different levels of AIs and powers ensure a good time for every level of skill.